 “Given Thee by My Spirit: Reading D&C 25”

 June 16–June 29, 2019

 The Neal A. Maxwell Institute for Religious Scholarship

 The seminar welcomes applications from a wide variety of academic disciplines, cultural backgrounds, and geographic locations.
-Graduate students, junior scholars, and scholars based outside the U.S. are especially encouraged to apply, though applications from senior and independent scholars are also welcome.
+Graduate students, junior faculty, and scholars based outside the U.S. are especially encouraged to apply, though applications from senior and independent scholars are also welcome.

 Questions and application materials should be directed to [email protected]

 For more information about the Mormon Theology Seminar, visit: